 With traditional marketing, it’s difficult to determine where your leads are coming from.
 If you run TV, radio, and newspaper ads at the same time, the only way to know which ones are working is to directly ask customers.

-Internet marketing makes evaluating your advertising efforts easy.
-Tools like Google Analytics and the built-in analytics on social platforms can tell you exactly where visitors are coming from, how long they stay on your site, and whether or not they decided to contact you.
+Digital marketing makes evaluating your advertising efforts easy.
+Tools like Google Analytics and the built-in analytics on social platforms can tell you exactly where visitors are coming from, how long they stay on your site, and whether they decided to contact you.
 You can use this information to evaluate and improve all of your digital channels, which will help your business continue to grow.

 This isn’t to say that digital marketing is cheap.
 In fact, a great strategy could cost you a few thousand dollars a month.
 But when done right, it can bring in more than enough business to make it all worth it.
 And thanks to the ease of analytics, it’s not hard to measure the impact and calculate your ROI.